 Only about 20% of patients with COVID-19 develop serious symptoms, which seem to take about a week to come on, giving time to identify those at risk and treat them with antiviral medications.
 More . . .

-The dose of HCQ used was 600 mg per day, without zinc or antibiotic.
-The authors concluded that for patients in a hospital and needing oxygen, HCQ doesn’t do much to improve their condition.
+The dose of HCQ used was 600 mg per day, but without zinc or antibiotic.
+The authors concluded that for patients in a hospital needing and on oxygen, HCQ doesn’t do much.

 The authors claimed no conflicts of interest, but when the BMJ investigated, there were quite a few..
 More . . .

-The authors concluded their findings support the hypothesis that HCQ has efficacy in treatment and prevention of Covid-19.
+Meo et al (April 2020) concluded their findings support the hypothesis that HCQ can both treat and prevent Covid-19.

-As can be seen in Fig. 1, those patients receiving HCQ were less likely to die.
+Patients receiving HCQ were less likely to die.
 The recommended dose of HCQ was 2400 mg over 5 days, or about 480 mg per day.
-More . . .

 To be continued …